CaliOpen/ansible-poc/README.md

 ansible-playbook -i hosts -K playbook.yml --extra-vars "caliopen_version=HEAD"
 ```

+_By default vagrant will be provisioned with Caliopen HEAD revision_

 ## Development

 For deployment on local vagrant machine, use the following command: